mehmetegeacican/Design-Patterns-JS-TS/Behavioral/Readme.md

 # Behavioral Design Patterns
-Behavioral design patterns are concerned with algorithms and the assignment of responsibilities between objects.
+Behavioral Design patterns focuse on algorithms and the relations between objects and classes.
+Increases efficiency in object communication and behaviours between objects. <br/>
 These design patterns include: <br/>

 ## Command